U.S. reaches e-books settlement with Penguin

-WASHINGTON The U.S. Justice Department said on Tuesday it has reached a settlement with Pearson Plc's (PSON.L) Penguin Group in the government's investigation of alleged price-setting in the e-book market.
+WASHINGTON The Justice Department said on Tuesday it has reached a settlement with Pearson Plc's Penguin Group in the government's investigation of alleged price-setting in the e-book market.

-The Justice Department had accused Apple (AAPL.O) and five publishers in April of illegally colluding on prices as part of an effort to fight Internet retailer Amazon.com Inc's (AMZN.O) dominance of e-books.
+The Justice Department had accused Apple and five publishers in April of illegally colluding on prices as part of an effort to fight Internet retailer Amazon.com Inc's dominance of e-books.

 Apple is accused of convincing the five publishers to use the "agency model," that allows publishers to set the price of e-books, and in turn Apple would take a 30 percent cut.